ZGabriello/Poneymon/README.md

 Work done for a school subject at University Claude Bernard Lyon 1 (M1if01).

-Poneymon is game where 5 poneys race.
+Poneymon is a game where 5 poneys race.
 To win, they must complete 5 laps.

 The first two poneys are controlled by humans.
 The last three are controlled by a basic artificial intelligence.